This blog may contain affiliate links. Read our disclosure policy for more info.

 10. Is the food good at the Rhythms of the Night Show?

-The food is good, but not the most incredible that you’ll find in Puerto Vallarta (Puerto Vallarta has some really outstanding restaurants.)
+The food is good, but not the most incredible that you’ll find in Puerto Vallarta (Puerto Vallarta has some really outstanding restaurants and food tours).
 Still, it hits the spot and it’s nice to have something in your stomach before the show.

 There’s certainly plenty of choice on offer including the following mains: